 If you're hosting an extravagant affair, a charger or service plate actually goes down before your dinner plate—but if you want to keep your party simple, you can skip this step.

-The Napkin Always Goes to the Left of the Plate
+The Napkin Goes to the Left of the Plate

 We always love a good cloth napkin, but whatever you decide, remember that the napkin should be folded to the left of the dinner plate on a traditionally set table.
 If you want to mix things up, you can fold the napkin and place it directly on the top plate.

-Flatware Is Placed According to What You Will Use First
+Flatware Is Placed According to What You'll Use First

 Now we finally get to the hard(er) part.
 According to party expert Nicolle-Ramjist, cutlery is the most common thing dinner hosts get wrong.
 First, the fork should always go to the left of the plate on the napkin.
 An easy tip?
 "Fork and left both have four letters to help you remember," says Nicolle-Ramjist.